In New Zealand one in four dog bite victims are under four years old and sustain mainly face and neck injuries, often from the family pet.

 Biting and aggressive behaviour is socially unacceptable and can be placed into the law's hands.
 Any aggressive behaviour should be dealt with immediately after an incident occurs.
 A dog that bites from fright needs different attention to a dog that bites because it is dominant or territorial.
 An owner should seek professional help, such as a veterinarian, for a treatment programme.

-If you are a victim or witness to an aggressive dog, you should report the dog to Animal Management by contacting the Council.
+If you are a victim or witness to an aggressive dog, you should report the dog to Animal Management.